Harold Cazneaux: Biography

-In 1921 he was elected a member of the London Salon and in 1937 he was the first Australian to be conferred an Honorary Fellowship by the Royal Photographic Society.
+In 1921 he was elected a member of the London Salon and in 1937 he was the first Australian to be conferred with Honorary Fellowship by the Royal Photographic Society.
 Beyond his photographic oeuvre, Cazneaux was also a prolific writer.
 As a correspondent for Photograms of the Year (UK) for more than twenty years, he was the international voice of Australian photography.
 He was official photographer for Sydney Ure Smith's lifestyle magazine The Home from 1920 to 1941, and was commissioned to produce images for a number of Ure Smith's publications, including Sydney Surfing (1929), The Bridge Book (1930), The Sydney Book (1931) and The Australian Native Bear Book (1932).
+He also contributed to Ure Smith's prestige magazines Art in Australia and Australia: National Journal.
+His work encompassed the whole range of realist photography: portraiture, street scenes and landscape, notably in later years the Flinders Ranges.
+He was fascinated by old and new Sydney, particularly the Sydney Harbour Bridge and beach culture.
+He was a master of bromoil techniques, blurring out distracting features.
+His daughters acted as assistants and often appeared in his images.

-The use of light was a defining characteristic of Cazneaux's later work and in 1916 he and others formed the Sydney Camera Circle, establishing the so-called 'Sunshine School' of photography.
+The use of light was a defining characteristic of Cazneaux' later work and in 1916 he and others formed the Sydney Camera Circle, establishing the so-called 'Sunshine School' of photography.
 The Circle was created for a number of important reasons: it embraced the particularities of Australian light and landscape, and was a move away from the English-inspired darker imagery dominating photographic practice at that time.

+Cazneaux died in his sleep at the age of 75.

+Recognition

-Cazneaux's work was championed for decades by the editor of The Home magazine, Sydney Ure Smith.
+Cazneaux' work was championed for decades by the editor of The Home magazine, Sydney Ure Smith.

 The National Library of Australia is the home of the principal archive of Cazneaux prints and negatives, thanks to the generosity of the Cazneaux family.
-The Art Gallery of New South Wales also has a fine collection of Cazneaux's work, and was the first Australian museum to hold a major exhibition of his work in 1975.
+The Art Gallery of New South Wales also has a fine collection of Cazneaux' work, and was, in 1975, the first Australian museum to hold a major exhibition of his work.

-The exhibition Harold Cazneaux: artist in photography at the Art Gallery of New South Wales in June and July 2008 included more than 100 of his iconic images, exploring the breadth and depth of his work such as landscape, portraits, the harbour and the city.
+The exhibition Harold Cazneaux: artist in photography at the Art Gallery of New South Wales in June and July 2008 included more than 100 of his images, exploring the breadth and depth of his work such as landscape, portraits, the harbour and the city.

 An exhibition of his photographs, called "Thoroughly modern Sydney: 1920s and 30s glamour and style" was held at the Museum of Sydney, in Sydney in August–October 2006.
 It was assembled largely from images he took for the Australian magazine "Home", though it also included new prints from previously unpublished negatives.
-The subject ranged across "all that was fashionable and new" at that time, covering architecture, art and interior design, and also including many portraits of Australians then active in those fields.
+Subjects ranged across "all that was fashionable and new" at that time, covering architecture, art and interior design, and also including many portraits of Australians then active in those fields.

-He married Winifred, and had five daughters, including Joan and Rainbow, and a son, Harold, who died aged 21 at Tobruk in 1941.
-The entrepreneur and adventurer Dick Smith is his grandson.

-Cazneaux lived for much of his life in the Sydney suburb of Roseville.
-His home, a Federation cottage called Ambleside, is located in Dudley Avenue, but was sadly neglected as of 2012.